Illustration Image

 Shararah

-Shararah is a 25-year-old Muay Thai fighter in Afghanistan.
-She was rescued with 128 other survivors in a complex rescue operation from an unseaworthy 15-meter steel fishing vessel in the Ionian Sea, close to the Italian coast, on December 15th, 2024.
-The survivors told our teams they had been at sea for up to six days, departing from Izmir, Turkey between Dec.
-8th and 9th.
+Shararah* is a 25-year-old Muay Thai fighter from Afghanistan.
+She was rescued with 128 other survivors in a complex rescue operation in the Ionian Sea, close to the Italian coast, on December 15th, 2024.
+The survivors told our team that they had been at sea for nearly six days, departing from Izmir, Turkey between December 8th and 9th.

 © SOS MEDITERRANEE / Morgane Lescot